dgiridaran/zomato_data_analysis/README.md

 # Zomato Data Analysis

-In this project we try to solve to 2 major real world problems with zomato dataset.
+In this project we try to solve to 2 real world problems with zomato dataset.

 ## Problems